lalawue/cincau/README.md

 ## Single Page Application (SPA)

-the demo project also provide a SPA page example, with container `app/pages/page_wiki.lua` and data backend `app/pages/page_wikidata.lua`.
+the demo project also provide a SPA page example, with container `app/pages/wiki/page_wiki.lua` and data backend `app/pages/wiki/page_wikidata.lua`.

 you can visit [http://127.0.0.1:8080/wiki](http://127.0.0.1:8080/wiki) to create you own wiki pages, there are some examples in wiki index page.

+## WebSocket

+the demo project also provide a chat room exmaple, with container `app/pages/chat/page_chat.mooc` and data backend `app/pages/chat/page_chatdata.mooc`.

+you can visit [http://127.0.0.1:8080/chat](http://127.0.0.1:8080/chat) to play in chat room.

 ## Database